 The logistics of the operations—such as investing in a third-party provider or hiring your own delivery staff—are important considerations when branching out into delivery.

 You also have to think about the capacity of your kitchen staff and delivery fleet, especially if it’s a skeletal crew.
-Will you be limiting the geographical scope of your deliveries in order to avoid longer wait times?
-Will you be implementing an advanced order scheme so that your kitchen staff can prepare all orders ahead of time?
+Will you be limiting the geographical scope in order to avoid longer wait times?
+Will you be implementing an advanced order scheme so your kitchen staff can prepare all orders ahead of time?

 Ingredients have to last long